 Participants who were hired prior to January 1, 1996, may voluntarily make after-tax contributions to the Plan and elect to invest the funds in either the Fixed Fund, the Variable Fund, or both.
 Contributions to the Fixed Fund and/or the Variable Fund are limited by the TVARS Rules to the lesser of \$10,000 per calendar year or 100 percent of calendar year-to-date compensation.
-Participants who were hired on or after

-January 1, 1996, were previously eligible to make contributions to the Plan; however, effective as of October 1, 2016, these participants may no longer make any new contributions; however, their balances may remain in the Fixed and Variable Funds if they choose.
+Participants who were hired on or after January 1, 1996, were previously eligible to make contributions to the Plan.
+Effective as of October 1, 2016, these participants may no longer make any new contributions; however, their balances may remain in the Fixed and Variable Funds if they choose until retirement or termination of employment.

 Participant contributions invested in the Fixed Fund earn monthly interest at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent.
-The interest rate during calendar year 2017 and 2016 was 5 percent and 6 percent, respectively.
+The interest rate during calendar year 2018 and 2017 was 4.75 percent and 5 percent, respectively.
 Participant contributions to the Variable Fund are invested in an S&P 500 Index Fund.
 As a part of the Plan, federal income tax is deferred on interest and investment earnings in the Fixed and Variable Funds until the participant's funds are distributed upon retirement or termination of employment.